arduino/docs-content/content/hardware/03.nano/boards/nano-r4/tutorials/01.user-manual/content.md

 |       `A4`      |          `P004`         |        SDA       |  Serial Data Line |
 |       `A5`      |          `P010`         |        SCL       | Serial Clock Line |

 You can communicate via I²C using the dedicated `Wire.h` library, which is included in the Arduino UNO R4 Boards core.
-The library provides simple functions to initialize the bus, send and receive data, and manage multiple devices.
+The library provides simple functions to initialize the bus, send and receive data and manage multiple devices.

 The following example demonstrates basic I²C communication patterns: